 This drill covers the basics of kicking the soccer ball with the correct technique.
 If kids don’t develop good kicking skills it may develop into a habit that will be hard to break.

-This will affect their chances of being selected into any soccer team.
+This will affect their chances of being selected for any soccer team.

 iii.
 Goalkeeping Skills

-This drill concentrate on developing your kid’s goalkeeping skill, especially techniques in catching the soccer ball.
+This drill concentrate on developing your kid’s goalkeeping skill, especially techniques for catching the soccer ball.

 iv.
 Speed & Agility